cerner/cerner.github.io/source/engineers/garry-polley/index.md

 {% engineer hardware %}

 Currently I use a 15 inch mac book pro for my day-to-day work.
 I also love to listen to music when I work.
 At home I use the [Sennheiser HD 598](http://en-us.sennheiser.com/audio-headphones-high-end-surround-sound-hd-598) headphones.
 To be kind to my coworkers I use the [Sennheiser Momentum Red](http://en-us.sennheiser.com/over-ear-headphone-momentum-stereo).
 These are pretty great if you love to listen to more accoustic style music.
-They are both less base heavy, which I prefer and wholeheartedly recommend.
+They are both less bass heavy, which I prefer and wholeheartedly recommend.

 {% engineer software %}